 And yet, studies show that only 49 percent of employees in mid-sized businesses understand their HR policies well.
 To help you make your employee handbook the best it can be, we’ve assembled four do’s (and four don’ts) and some HR giveaways that will help get all your employees on the same page.

-Make the handbook user-friendly: Use a conversational tone and avoid jargon to make your book easy to understand.
-Keeping it well organized will also prevent confusion.
+Use a conversational tone and avoid jargon to make your book easy to understand.
+Keeping it well organized will also prevent confusion (PDF).

 Understanding makes comfortable employees